Is California a Franchise Registration State?

 Profit and loss statements for the period between the close of the last fiscal year and the date of the balance sheet.

-Does California Impose Financial Assurance Requirements?
+California Financial Assurance Requirements

-Yes, California is one of the franchise registration states that imposes financial assurance requirements.
+California is one of the franchise registration states that imposes financial assurance requirements.
 During the FDD registration and renewal process the California state examiner will review the financial statements of your franchise company and if the examiner determines that you possess insufficient shareholders' equity or working capital your FDD registration will be conditioned on the satisfaction of a financial assurance requirement.
 Common financial assurance requirements include your agreement to defer the initial franchise fee until your franchisee has opened for business, escrowing the initial franchise fee, or the posting of a bond.
 Many times you will have the ability to choose between the three of these options however, in practice, deferral of the initial franchise fee is the most expedient and available option for start-up and emerging franchisors.

 When dealing with negotiated changes to California franchise agreements a distinction should be made between: